blue-button/claims/README.md

 This will combine with claims.xml to present the complete BlueButton Plus file.

 ToDo:

-1. Combine medicare.xml and claims.xml
-2. Create medicare.json from the combined medicare.xml and claims.xml.
+1. Create medicare.json from the combined medicare.xml and claims.xml.